 Hey Survivors!Here's the Dying Light 2 Development Update. pic.twitter.com/CKMkAe2eD7January 20, 2020

 The original Dying Light was faced with mixed reviews on launch, but after a handful of updates that fixed bugs and added content, it quickly grew beloved by fans and critics alike.
 The delay could be the result of Techland trying to launch the game as polished as possible rather than making the same mistake twice by releasing it buggy and improving it over time.
 Dying Light 2 will be released on the PlayStation 4, PlayStation 5, Xbox One, Xbox Series X and Microsoft Windows.

-Push Square recently reached out to Techland to confirm that Dying Light 2 was still in active development.
+Push Square reached out a while back to Techland to confirm that Dying Light 2 was still in active development.
 A Senior PR Manager speaking for the company claimed that "The Dying Light 2 development is moving forward according to our internal schedule we revised at the beginning of the year."

 Dying Light 2 gameplay

 Dying Light 2 is expanding upon what made its predecessor interesting by increasing the scope of its world, the freedom of its parkour and making sure every choice the player makes somehow impacts the environment around them.
 According to an interview with Tymon Smektala, Lead Game Designer of Dying Light 2, the game will take about "15 to 20 hours for the main story," where as everything else within the world could take "more than 100 hours" of playtime to complete.

 Dying Light 2 intends to greatly improve upon the possibilities of parkour by allowing the player to interact with the environments in ways previously not possible in the original.
 The player can climb up vents, hop off of buildings, slow their fall by stabbing a pair of scissors into a sign made of cloth, and even swing across a pipe to dropkick an enemy off a ledge.